SiliconLabs/peripheral_examples/series1/rmu/rmu_wdog_limited/readme.txt

 1. Build the project and download to the Starter Kit
 2. Open any terminal program and connect to the device's VCOM port
 3. Watch the RTCC values on the terminal screen
-4. Press the reset button on the STK
-5. The terminal screen should display the reset source and the RTCC's value will not restart at 0.
+4. The terminal screen should display the watchdog reset source every 8 seconds and the RTCC's value will not restart at 0.
-4. Press the reset button on the STK, which will cause the RTCC to restart at 0
+5. Press the reset button on the STK, which will cause the RTCC to restart at 0
-5. The terminal screen should display the watchdog reset source every 8 seconds and the RTCC's value will not restart at 0.

 Peripherals Used:
 HFRCO  - 19 MHz